 How much food does a chicken need per day?

-¼ cup of a high quality chicken feed.
-Best to offer free choice all day.
+¼ cup of a high-quality chicken feed is a general guide.
+It’s best to offer free choice all day.

 Can you overfeed chickens?

 Everything must be taken in moderation.
-Overfeeding chicken is possible and they become obese especially if they’re confined to the coop.
-Free range hens however get enough exercise and are unlikely to be obese.
+Overfeeding chickens is possible and they may become obese (especially if they’re confined to the coop).
+Free-range hens however get enough exercise and are unlikely to be obese.

 No. They don’t.
 Unless it’s winter and the ground is covered in snow.

-Then there’s also grit.
+There’s also grit.
 Grit is not feed, it’s rocks.
 Chickens need grit to help digest their feed.
 It’s their equivalent to teeth.
-Free fed chicken will find their way to grit in the form of tiny bits of stone and gravel but it would be helpful if you threw some in the coop or their feed too.
+Free range chickens will find their way to grit in the form of tiny bits of stone and gravel but it would be helpful if you threw some in the coop or their feed too.

-Grit comes as flint and oyster shell.
-Oyster shell is soluble and it provides calcium which would be much used by layers in particular.
+Grit comes as flint and oyster shells.
+Oyster shells are soluble and they provides calcium which benefits layers in particular.
 It’s just like feeding chickens with eggshells.

 What should you not feed chickens?
 What foods are poisonous to chickens?

 While looking for alternative chicken feed, you might have considered beans.
 Although they look like something chickens would eat, dried and raw beans are a no-no. It contains phytohaemagglutinin which is fatal to chickens.
-Moldy fruits and vegetables aren’t good as Fowl feed too.
+Moldy fruits and vegetables aren’t good as fowl feed either.

 Caffeine is also toxic to chickens.
-Giving them a few pecks of chocolates would not cause too much harm but remember, chocolates are known to cause cardiac arrest in birds!
+Giving them a few pecks of chocolates would not cause too much harm but you should know that chocolates have been known to cause cardiac arrest in birds!

-Other foods that are not good for chicken are:
+Other foods that are not good for chickens are: